ricci2511/riccis-homelab-utils/dupescout/README.md

 ```

 ## Usage
-The package exposes a single function `Start` which takes a `dupescout.Cfg` struct and returns a slice of duplicate file paths.
+The package exposes a single function `Find` which takes a `dupescout.Cfg` struct and returns a slice of duplicate file paths.

 ```go
 package main